-International ISO and OHSAS standards include requirements and/or recommendations for proper and effective work.
+International ISO standards include requirements and/or recommendations for proper and effective work.
 These requirements or recommendations are created based on studies of the most successful global companies.
 According to the requirements, the organization/company implementing such standards will develop relevant activity management systems.

 Basically these are a set of written rules, compliance with which ensures consistency of activities performed in any company and relating to the production of goods or services.

 - ISO 9001:2000(since 2016 ISO 9001:2015) is an international standard setting specific requirements to the management systems, whereas an organization should demonstrate its ability to continuously provide a service or a product meeting all legal requirements and satisfying customers.

 The standard is a worldwide federation of national standardization bodies from different countries.
 The requirements of the ISO 9000 family are the result of an international consensus on good management practice.
 Their goal is an organization demonstrating readiness for delivering products/services that consistently meet customer requirements in terms of quality.

 This practice is summarized in a quality management system (QMS), regardless of what the specific company produces, how big it is and who its owner is.

 The system standardizes customer requirements in terms of quality management and enables monitoring whether manufacturers comply with these requirements.